 You answer the email, and the words begin to pour out of you.

-The Third Process of Writing: “Drafting.”
+The Third Writing Process: “Drafting.”

 Use a notecard or regular notebook.
-Pick a topic/key idea from the post that you think someone would be interested in, and write out a rough draft before moving forward.
+Pick a topic/key idea from the post that you think someone would be interested in, and write a rough draft before moving forward.

 Here are the three essential parts of writing: Brainstorming: